 Choose one of the many self-guided trails or go on a few and walk at your own leisurely or fast pace.
 The choice is yours!

-You can see the Parliament House, Town Hall, Victoria Square, the Darling Building, any of the many cathedrals and Adelaide’s first post-war skyscraper the MLC building.
+You can see the Parliament House, Town Hall, the Festival Theatre, Victoria Square, the Darling Building, any of the many cathedrals and Adelaide’s first post-war skyscraper the MLC building.

-Turn down one of the backstreets or alleyways and you may find a collection of beautiful street art.
+Turn down one of the backstreets or alleyways and you may find some stunning architecture or a collection of colorful street art.

 7) Hike to a Waterfall and Mountain Top View at Cleland Conservation Park

-The Cleland Conservation Park is best known for its great hiking trails, especially the hiking trail that traverses from Waterfall Gully to the summit of Mount Lofty.
+The Cleland Conservation Park is best known for its great hiking trails, especially the hiking trail up Mount Lofty.

-The view from the top of Mount Lofty makes this destination one of the best things to do in Adelaide.
+This is the highest point in the area, and the view from the summit makes this one of the best things to do in Adelaide Hills.

-At the base of Mount Lofty is Waterfall Gully, a beautiful area with seven waterfalls.
+At the base of Mt Lofty is Waterfall Gully, a beautiful area with seven waterfalls.

 The Park itself is nestled in the bushland of the Adelaide Hills, just 22 km southeast of Adelaide.

-Go just to view the waterfalls and enjoy the outdoors, or be adventurous and hike the 3.9 km to the top of Mount Lofty.
+Go just to view the waterfalls and enjoy spending time in nature, or be ambitious and hike the 3.9 km to the top of the mountain.
+You can also try mountain biking in Adelaide Hills if you’re feeling adventurous.

 - Cost: Free